 The Board is mindful of the need to formalize and commit to ethical values through a code of conduct and ensure the implementation of appropriate internal systems to support, promote and ensure its compliance.
-There is no code of conduct at the moment.
-The Board has been discharging its duties and responsibility in accordance to the Act as well as Directors' Code of Ethics recommended by Companies Commission of Malaysia.
+The Board had in 2013 formalized a Board Charter setting out the duties, responsibilities and functions of the Board in accordance with the principles of good corporate governance.
+The Board Charter is available on Kia Lim's Corporate website of www.kialim.com.my.
 In addition, the Board also ensures the Group complies with all other relevant prevailing laws and regulations during its course of carrying out its business.

-g) Sustainability
+g) Business Sustainability